 The Need to Improve All Human and Automated Labor

 People will always be the core of every company’s success.
 The past two years have taught us the importance of labor retention.
-For long-term success with your company’s talent, you must offer competitive wages, enhanced benefits, as well as a strong culture and work environment to take care of your permanent employees and ensure high retention rates.
+For long-term success with your company’s talent, you must offer competitive wages and enhanced benefits, as well as a strong culture and work environment to take care of your permanent employees and ensure high retention rates.

-And, the continued growth of robotics and automation will provide a key supplement to your labor to help boost overall productivity and efficiency.
+And the continued growth of robotics and automation will provide a key supplement to your labor to help boost overall productivity and efficiency.
 No longer solely for the domain of large companies, the price of robots for distribution centers and warehouses of all sizes can start under $10,000 for some models.
 Advancing artificial intelligence, lowering replacement part costs, and other factors have contributed to making robotics a near-term cost-effective option.

 The prevalence of more lower-cost robotic options has caused the recent surge in sales.
-The Association for Advancing Automation reported that the North American industrial robotics market had a 37% increase in units sold during the third quarter 2021, with the food and consumer goods segment seeing a 43% increase.
+The Association for Advancing Automation reported that the North American industrial robotics market had a 37% increase in units sold during the third quarter of 2021, with the food and consumer goods segment seeing a 43% increase.
 In addition, warehousing is one of the segments that A3 President Jeff Burnstein noted is an “emerging” market for robotics.

 Retail operations also have high robotic adoption rates, taking advantage of benefits such as better cube utilization and improved facility redundancy.

 Automation also saves time.
 In non-automated warehouses that approach one million square feet, up to 30% of employees’ time is spent simply traveling between work areas within the facility to do their job.
 Retail, health care, and high tech and other industries that have incorporated robots for picking and taking items to packing locations use what’s called a “goods-to-person” application, where people finish the process.
 This approach streamlines the overall logistics process.